HenryBall/Clarity/README.md

 <br> <br>
 So, how do we make a more meaningful effort toward water sustainability?
 We need to look at the food we eat!
 <br>
-To make this data easy and accessible, we've developed Clarity, an iOS application designed to help you track the water footprint of the food you eat.
+To make this data easy and accessible, we've developed Clarity, an iOS application designed to help users track the water footprint of the food they eat.
+By allowing users to keep track of their personal water footprint, we hope to encourage a more sustainable diet.